Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 If yields jump up, look for a (delayed) fixed rate increase.
 Lenders are closely watching their costs and retaining capital to deal with the potential for increasing debt arrears.

-How far will fixed rates fall as the prime rate drops?
+Is there room for fixed rates to fall as the prime rate drops?

 Variable rates (that float with changes to bank prime rates) have more room for decline than fixed rates.
 They're still currently higher than the stalwart 5-year rate, which isn't normal.
 Usually, variable rates are lower than fixed at a spread of about 0.25% to 1.0% due to the increased risk of change.

-We may see the best 5-year fixed rates stabilize into the mid-to-high 3's as prime rates make their way down to a more typical spread relationship.
+We may see the best 5-year fixed rates stabilize into the high 3's as prime rates make their way down to a more typical spread relationship.

 Get a rate hold now!